hernantz/blog/content/its-the-competition-stupid.md

 First we need to understand something about the nature of our existence.

 We live and die in a universe where many things are defined in a way we do not understand nor control and can change for that matter.
 The flow of time, the laws of physics, the birth and death of stars, the [fundamental answer][3].

 Because of that, we are not 100% free.
 We are conditioned, limited and biased by what we know and don't know, by what we can and cannot do, by what we perceive and feel, by what we believe.

+Every day, all of us are making decisions that involve gambles, sometimes they are big gambles: what occupation to pursue, whom to marry, how to invest your savings, have unprotected sex.
+Other times they are small gambles: ignoring a call or trying a new restaurant.

 The decisions we make are based on ideas of a reality we interpret according to our limited vision of partial facts.
+There is also the cost of opportunity, you only have so much money or some much time.

-You can imagine that there is no perfect decision, we do what we can.
-We can point to an idea of "doing the best according to the circumstances we live in", but in these circumstances, we are responsible for our future, and some of that future depends on the quality of decisions we make.
+You can imagine that there is no perfect decision.
+We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, we are responsible for our future.
+But some of that future depends on the quality of decisions we make, and at times it also depends of luck.
+Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless.

+In every decision you take your chances.
+Since no one knows the future for granted, there are always risks implied, unexpected outcomes.
+In other words, success cannot be guaranteed.

-Equality of opportunities is not guaranteed.
-Some are born in rich countries and some are born in poor countries.
+In a sufficiently diverse society, equality of opportunities is not guaranteed either.
+Some are born in rich families and some are born in poor ones.
 Some go to good schools and some don't even go to school.
 Some had an accident and some won the lottery.
 Some are blind and some are paralytic.
 Some are tall and some are short.
 Some are handsome and some are ugly.
-Some were loved by their parents and some were accidents.
+Some were loved by their parents and some were not wanted.
 Some are old and some are young.
+Some act rationally and some act compulsively.
 Some could travel and meet other cultures and some never left their home town.
 Some read the news and some don't even have internet.
 Some eat healthy and do sports while others smoke and follow a sendentary lifestyle.
-Some act rationally and some act compulsively.
+This is the very reason meritocracy is an ideal never to be reached in a society.

-Seeing how fragile our existence is, would you say that life is fair?
+Seeing how complex and fragile our existence is, would you say that life is fair?
 And if not, who should fix it?
 How should justice be provided?
-What does justice and equality mean?
-Can fair society be built?
+What does justice or equality mean?
+Can a fair society be built?
 How would you define fair?

 Now these arbitrary impositions cannot be agreed universally.

 To change some variable in order to benefit some, others have to be affected negatively?

-We could peek at the universe to see what's going on.
-Some planets are closer to the sun than others.
-Some (?) have life and some don't.
 There was no justice for dinosaurs.
 Even when they might have done everything they could in terms of adaptation through millions of years of evolution, they couldn't survive a gigantic meteorite (something that doesn't frequently and was impossible to anticipate).
 Again, many factors one does not control.

-This is the very reason why meritocracy, the socialist paradise or adams smith's invisible hand are all utopian ideas impossible to reach.

 Recordemos que la meritocracia no existe, ya que no es facil asegurar que el mas apto termine logrando los mejores resultados, puede pasar que alguien tenga mas suerte, mas influencias,